murad-mldev/medi-access/README.md

-# DoctorLink: A Digital Platform for Rural-Urban Telemedicine Services and Consultation System in Bangladesh
+# MediAccess: A Digital Platform for Rural-Urban Telemedicine Services and Consultation System in Bangladesh

 > A web-based telemedicine platform connecting rural patients with city doctors for online appointments and virtual consultations, bridging healthcare gaps across Bangladesh.